PayalNarwal/Motivational-Quotes-Chrome-Extension/README.md

 ### 4. Enjoy Motivational Quotes:
 * Whenever you open a new tab in Chrome and you click on the extension icon, you will see a new motivational quote to inspire you throughout the day.
+* If you face any issues, feel free to watch the demo video.